ezralazuardy/heimdall/README.md

 In order to install Heimdall, you have to use [Composer](https://getcomposer.org/).

-In your root directory of your CodeIgniter 4 project, fire up a terminal and run:
+In the root directory of your CodeIgniter 4 project, fire up a terminal and run:

 ```
 composer require ezralazuardy/heimdall
 ```

-Then Heimdall is ready to be configured and run in your server.
+Heimdall is now ready to be configured and run in your server.

 <br/>